dfmadrid/reversingwin64/README.md

 ```bash
 git checkout NameOfBranch
 ```
-All the examples have been compiled with MS Visual Studio 2013 Ultimate.
+All the examples have been compiled with MS Visual Studio 2013 Ultimate or MS Visual Studio 2015 Community under Windows 8.1 Update 3.
 The examples will be updated as soon as new articles are published.

 ## The author
 David Fernandez with the help of Sidertia Security Team